 Let’s assume that you are starting a new business in the San Francisco Bay Area (where I live and work).
 And let’s assume, further, that you have decided to form a corporation to establish limited personal liability and to provide an easy way to accept investment capital, if and when appropriate.
-Should you form the corporation in Delaware or in California?
+Should you incorporate in Delaware or in California?

-Registered agents in Delaware cite a variety of reasons for incorporating there.
+Registered agents cite a variety of reasons to incorporate in Delaware.
 Those reasons tend to fall into two categories:

 - Delaware corporate law is well established, widely known, and quickly applied by Delaware courts.

 - A registered agent can complete the incorporation process quickly.

 But It May Make Sense to Incorporate Elsewhere